-Dealing with Variable Pay
+Dealing with variable pay

-It is more difficult to include variable pay conclusively in remuneration schedules, such as overtime, special allowances, etc. For this reason, many employers have used that a blanket clause to cover off this more difficult area.
+It is more difficult to include variable pay conclusively in remuneration schedules, such as overtime and special allowances.
+For this reason, many employers have used that a blanket clause to cover off this more difficult area.